 26. Reduce your carbon footprint

 You don’t have to picket nuclear reactor sites or lobby Congress to show your passion for Mother Earth.
-Every time you choose your bike over your car, you join a universe of like-minded people who strive to reduce their carbon footprints every day.
+Whenever you choose your bike over your car, you join a universe of like-minded people who strive to reduce their daily carbon footprints.

-“If you are looking to reduce your carbon footprint, reducing or eliminating your automobile travel is a great way to do it and research proves that it does have an effect,” say folks compiling statistics for OurStreetsMPLS.com, a nonprofit organization that is devoted to all aspects of the environment.
-CO2 release per kilometer from cars is 271g while the CO2 release from bike riders is 16g – and that number only exists because riders eat!
+“If you are looking to reduce your carbon footprint, reducing or eliminating your automobile travel is a great way to do it, and research proves that it does have an effect,” say folks compiling statistics for OurStreetsMPLS.com.
+This nonprofit organization is devoted to all aspects of the environment.
+CO2 release per kilometer from cars is 271g, while the CO2 release from bike riders is 16g – and that number only exists because riders eat!

 Read more: How to Remove Speed Limiter on Electric Bike

 The city of Berkeley, California, adopted a “take no prisoners” resolution calling for an 80-percent reduction in fossil fuels as a direct result of the dramatic increase in climate-related catastrophes in 2019.

 The Council issued a declaration ( PDF ) based on escalating temperatures, and while this is still a work in progress, the city is striving to become 100 percent fossil-free by 2030.
 This initiative aims to “Build all high-priority projects in the city’s bicycle, pedestrian, and BeST plans, including tier 1 projects in the bike plan by 2025.”
 What measures is your city taking to emulate this type of effort?